Basic Soccer Skills to Teach

-- Heading: Using your head to trap, pass or shoot. //Childen in these age groups lack the musculoskeletal maturity, growth and coordination to handle a header like an adult player.// Therefore, teach kids about the header, but explain that they should not use this move, even though it's legal, until they are at least 14 years of age.
+- Heading: Using your head to trap, pass or shoot.
+Children in these age groups lack the musculoskeletal maturity, growth and coordination to handle a header like an adult player.
+Therefore, teach kids about the header, but explain that they should not use this move.
+Heading the ball is deemed dangerous play, and the opponents are awarded an indirect free kick.

 - Juggling: Controlling the ball without letting it touch the ground (does not include “idling,” which means to hold the ball off the ground with a part of the body other than the hands and arms)

 - This is an “Advanced” skill

 - Encourage kids to develop flexibility, coordination and control by practicing

 - Stress the lack of importance as an actual game play skill, relative to the basics of trapping, passing and shooting

 - Marking: Pressuring the attacker without over-committing and letting him by

 - Tackling: Attacking the ball with legal contact with the ball or the opponent; most tackling is not permitted in this program and will be penalized (slide tackling)